-- " at least two eligible people enrolled for the same ward or area you are being nominated for, or - " a registered officer of a registered political party.
+- at least two eligible people enrolled for the same ward or area you are being nominated for, or - a registered officer of a registered political party.

 To assist candidates and groups to nominate, the NSW Electoral Commission has developed an online application system allowing candidates and groups to complete and lodge their nomination forms and to pay their nomination deposit online.
-The NSW Electoral Commission can provide further information on how to nominate correctly, and how to plan and organise your campaign including rules about publishing and distributing campaign material such as posters.